-STUFF I KNOW © Kathleen McKern Verigin
+STUFF I KNOW ON MONDAY © Kathleen McKern Verigin

 I am a news hound.
 Most mornings I read The New York Times.
 I listen to NPR when I’m in the car.
 I especially like hearing news updates from the BBC.
 In the evening I check in with CNN, MSNBC and Fox News.
 (Did the last reference surprise you?)
 I bring up news topics with my husband and friends, because I want to know what they are thinking and feeling.
 I do all of this not because I want to blame or shame, or to be intellectually admired.
 I do it in pursuit of Truth by continually asking, “WHAT is this about?”

 This morning my heart ached when I perused the front page of The New York Times.
 So many senseless deaths.
 So many hated related reactions.
 Anger hell bent on a target.
 But something shifted when I saw this headline: GEORGETOWN’S SLAVERY LEGACY, “Georgetown University’s president is trying to make amends for the school’s slavery past.”

 You can read the details in the article.
 What matters to me is that I had no idea that a prominent University had a legacy with slavery–owning and selling.
 In the early 1800s, “…the college presidents at that time sold 272 slaves for about $3.3 million in today’s currency.”
 What a stunning piece of information!
 Just learning it lifted my heart a wee bit, because with knowledge comes power.
 The power to take positive, generative action.
 The descendants of Georgetown slaves say they want more than a pat on the head.
 There have been apologies, but no real amends that come with action.
 Until now.
 Check out the final three paragraphs from the article:

 Jessica Tilson wanted something more.
 She asked Mr. DeGioia (Georgetown president) to issue a declaration of posthumous manumission, granting the slaves their freedom.
 Then she handed him several jars of soil.